CUBICLE LIME

 Aids Mastitis Prevention

+Over time, faeces and urine can collect on cubicle beds, creating a breeding ground for bacteria.
+When cows lie down, their teats can come into contact with these contaminants, increasing the risk of mastitis.
 Our Cubicle Lime successfully deactivates E.coli, Salmonella and mastitis causing bacteria such as Staphylococcal and Streptococcal by raising the pH above 12.5 (until deactivated).
-As a result, it also reduces somatic cell counts.

 Improves cow hygiene & comfort